Summer Session

 Session III: Wednesday, July 5 – Monday, July 31, 2023 (four weeks)

-Whether you are a currently enrolled Purchase College student or a visiting student, you can choose from a variety of courses ranging from core requirements to electives in multiple areas of study.
+Whether you are a currently enrolled Purchase College student, a newly admitted, or a visiting student, you can choose from a variety of courses ranging from core requirements to electives in multiple areas of study.

 Payment Information